xuchi16/Lukathis.github.io/_posts/2019-03-10-IntelliJ on Mac.markdown

 The environment is ready.

 ## Tips:
-* 1. If you want to run gradle script, please use the gradlew in your project's root folder, e.g. ./gradlew init or use brew to install gradle
+* If you want to run gradle script, please use the gradlew in your project's root folder, e.g. ./gradlew init or use brew to install gradle

 # References

 * [Working with Gradle in IntelliJ](https://www.youtube.com/watch?v=JwPYjnhah3g)

+This is updated from new iPadOS